 Exciting news!!
 San Antonio Storytellers Association (SASA) is going to begin conducting mini workshops at each monthly meeting.

 · Mark Babino will lead the workshop on March 6th.
-He will teach storytellers some basic tools and techniques about how to build good stories might tell us some tips about how to shape and tell fantasy stories!
+He will teach storytellers some basic tools and techniques about how to build good stories.

 “How To Tell A Story"